ChameleonFramework/Chameleon/README.md

 ### Building

-You can build this project by running `./gradlew build` in the project root directory, or if you use Microsoft Windows, you can run `./gradlew.bat build`.
+You can build this project by running `./gradlew build` in the project root directory.
 If you have Gradle 7.0+ installed, you can simply run the `gradle build` command in the project root directory.